DexterHuang/CyberCodeOnline/mobile-tutorial/profile.md

 ## Profile
 In your Profile there's several information and options at your disposal.

-You can view your Alias (username), BTC (Bitcoin), Gear level, Location, System Link (Online or Offline), Status, your general level, Skills and Stats, Gang (if you are in one, otherwise this section won't exist in your profile), Inventory and Secret Keys.
+You can view your Alias (username), BTC (Bitcoin), Gear level, Location (where your character is located), System Link (Online or Offline), Status (Dungeon, Scavenging, Mining, Idle etc. depending on what you are doing at a time), Street Cred, your general level, Skills, Stats, Gang (if you are in one, otherwise this section won't exist in your profile), Inventory, Secret Keys and Performance Score.

 At the [STATS] you can see the 'Global Effects' of an activated Transmitter (whether it is a Synaptic Accelerator, Exploit or Frontal Cortex Optimization one).

-Here you can also see, in case you get muted by the moderators, how long the [MUTED] status will last (how long it will take until you can chat again in the Global chat, Gang or send PMs).
+Here you can also see how long the [MUTED] status will last.

+As the name suggests, someone with the 'MUTED' status will have the ability to comunicate with others disabled for a certain amount of time.

+'MUTED' status affects all kinds of chats, both Global, Gang and Mail (Private Messaging).

+'MUTED' status does not affect the ability to receive or send items to other players or the ability to play the game.
+You will be able to continue to play the game but without the interaction with other players.

+The 'MUTED' status is applied by the moderators (mods) to a player who broke the rules of the game or the ones related to the chat.

+It can range from 0 to 5,000,000 minutes (aprox.
+9,5 years) depending on how grave the offense is.

 You also have an option to: